-CNRS is the main multi-disciplinary research performing organization in France, covering all scientific fields: mathematics, physics, information and communication science and technology, nuclear and high energy physics, earth science and astronomy, chemistry, life sciences, humanities and social sciences, environmental sciences and engineering.
+CNRS is the main multi-disciplinary research organization in France, present in all scientific fields: mathematics, physics, computer and engineering sciences, nuclear and high energy physics, earth science and astronomy, chemistry, life sciences, humanities and social sciences, and environmental sciences.

 By joining CNRS, you will have the opportunity to immerse yourself completely in your research field and to participate in the emergence of new fields.
-These new fields may arise from an existing scientific discipline, or they may be at the interface of several research fields or at the height of technology.
+These new fields may arise from an existing scientific discipline, or they may be at the interface of several research fields or at the cutting edge of technology.
 You will work in a laboratory and, as a member or leader of a research team, will contribute your knowledge and expertise to a scientific or technological project.
-You will have the opportunity to collaborate with French, European or international research partners, and will have access to new sources of funding.
-You will have at your disposal advanced technological resources, in the form of top-level instrumentation in your lab as well as at French and international large research facilities.
+You will have the opportunity of collaborating with French, European or international research partners, and will have access to new sources of funding.
+You will have advanced technological resources at your disposal, in the form of top-level instrumentation in your lab at large French and international large research facilities.

 For the last few years, CNRS has had a resolutely European and international recruitment strategy.
-By joining CNRS, your career will evolve in the direction you chose, and you will contribute, in an international setting of increased scientific and technological competition, to a major role for CNRS in the European Research Area.
+By joining CNRS, your career will evolve in the direction you choose, and you will contribute, in an international competitive scientific and technological context to build your position of a major actor in the European Research Area.